davimber/aialignmentideas/humanwrittenideas.md

 If the section of network the autoencoder is trying to model is large, the amount of language needed to encode successfully might be quite large.
 I suspect a gentle length penalty would be needed.
 And also a powerful encoder would be needed.
-Language is famounsly challenging to model -- there's a reason we need such large LLM's today.
+Language is famously challenging to model -- there's a reason we need such large LLM's today.
 Also, there may need to be a judge model adding a reward for readability.
 Otherwise the encoder may just learn some complicated mapping that uses words, but doesn't look like nice interpretable sentences.
 I think the upsides here are quite tremendous if the approach is effective.